 In 1910 the gambling laws were further altered, allowing horse race betting to take place countrywide.
 This, of course, resulted in a number of horse racing tracks to spring up almost overnight, some of which still operate to this very day.

-By 1925 the laws were once again changed, and events such as fairgrounds were granted permission to offer gambling games to customers like roulette, slots and even the online blackjack real money Canada we enjoy today.
+By 1925 the laws were once again changed, and events such as fairgrounds were granted permission to offer gambling games to customers like roulette, slots.
 This made the events enormously popular, allowing them to draw many more customers than they previously could have managed.

 Finally, from 1969 onwards lottery games were legalised, but used only as a means to fund special government projects.
 The first official lottery even was held in 1974, with the proceeds used to partially fund the Montreal Olympic games.